Click on the dropdown button to translate.

 If all your sins have been blotted out and forgiven, and you stand justified before God - why would you need to present an animal sacrifice for a “sin offering?”
 You wouldn’t!!

 In the church I attended many years ago, they used to teach that God wrote the Ten Commandments by hand (Deut.
-4:13), but Moses wrote the “ordinances.”
+4:13), but Moses wrote down the “ordinances.”
 So we have to keep the Ten Commandments, but everything else is now obsolete.
 I think that was a complete misunderstanding of this passage!
-I don’t think that Colossians 2:14 has anything to do with keeping some laws and discarding others.
+I no longer believe that Colossians 2:14 has anything to do with keeping the Ten, while discarding the rest.
+I believe the “debt” to our Father God, is forgiven, for those who acknowledge and praise Him for the sacrifice of Yeshua Messiah, to buy our redemption.

 THE RECORD OF OUR DEBT